 So whether it’s for flexibility, having more free time, being single or wanting to go mountain climbing, solo traveling is becoming more popular than ever before.
 OK.
 Now that we’ve gotten over the initial shock and have established the numbers, let’s talk about what women look for when traveling.
 Of course, there are some general conditions like the weather, costs, their own schedules and a personal activity (again be that hiking, food exploration, culture, retreat or a combination of this and more), but aside from that, the following should be taken into account:

-Studies have shown for example, that when traveling for leisure, women tend to prefer finding lodging at airbnb.
+Studies have shown for example, that when traveling for leisure, women tend to prefer finding lodging at Airbnb.
 The reasoning?
 Airbnb is all about freedom, flexibility and independence.
 Hosts are verified, and some people prefer being able to meet them so that they can get advice from locals and learn about the local culture, lifestyle, and really experience the place like you’re living there.
 That’s something that travelers all crave nowadays.
 And let’s not ignore the obvious, it’s a lot easier to find an affordable option with Airbnb than with hotels.

-One of the biggest concerns for female solo travelers is of course, safety.
+One of the biggest concerns for female solo travelers is, of course, safety.
 Experienced female travelers will tell you that they feel just as safe abroad as they would at home.
 The issue is being aware and smart about it.
 Travelers are advised to be aware of their surroundings, avoid shady areas or walking alone late at night, keep money concealed and safe, plan carefully and use your common sense.
 Plan for problems before they arise and decide how to manage those problems ahead of time.
 Doing a bit of research in advance really goes a long way, know if there is a certain dress code to stick to, check with government websites to see the safety ratings etc.

 Another concern for solo travelers is, interestingly enough, eating alone.
 Luckily the travel industry has been ready to offer a number of great solutions.
-Some agencies offer booking a meal in the home of a local, some offer dinner cruises, others dinner shows, or even lessons where you can learn how to prepare a local meal and eating it with your fellow classmates.
-Once again, this not only takes away from the fear of being alone, but gives a great opportunity to mingle with locals and other travelers alike and really get an authentic experience out of your travels.
+Some agencies offer to book a meal in the home of a local, some offer dinner cruises, others dinner shows, or even lessons where you can learn how to prepare a local meal and eating it with your fellow classmates.
+Once again, this not only takes away from the fear of being alone but gives a great opportunity to mingle with locals and other travelers alike and really get an authentic experience out of your travels.

-There are many female solo traveler resources available online, from statistics, to safety tips, to different forums where women share their stories and experiences and exchange valuable pieces of advice.
+There are many female solo traveler resources available online, from statistics to safety tips, to different forums where women share their stories and experiences and exchange valuable pieces of advice.
 360Stories also provides a platform for travelers, male and female alike, to share their experiences and stories with anyone who is interested to learn.
-For the most part there is a resounding group of women who say that the myths are wrong, they didn’t get kidnapped, they didn’t feel lonely, and they had a wonderful and enriching experience overall.
+For the most part, there is a resounding group of women who say that the myths are wrong, they didn’t get kidnapped, they didn’t feel lonely, and they had a wonderful and enriching experience overall.
 Many claimed they really enjoy traveling alone more!